nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. The search is case-insensitive, e.g. `find JOHN` will return both john and John.
 2. The order of the keywords does not matter. e.g. `find Alice Tan` will match Tan Alice.
 3. Only the applicant name is searched.
-4. Any person whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
+4. Any applicant whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
-   Persons matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.
+   Applicants matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.